jgoodie/UScorruption/README.md

 # US Corruption Datasets

-This is the beginning of a various datasets documenting the corruption in the US Political system
+This is the beginning of various datasets documenting the corruption in the US Political system and the threat is poses to democracy.